Elio-A/SafeRide/README.md

 ## Features

 - Feature 1: The application makes use of various SQLite functionality to store, and retrieve information about users.
 (Login & Signup are an example of this feature).
 - Feature 2: Users can input their next destination and select which station to be picked up from.
-Driver will then retrieve their next passengers' information from the database, at which point they can see their destinations.
+The driver will then retrieve their next passengers' information from the database, at which point they can see their destinations.
 - Feature 3: On the passenger side, the application is able to open a QR code scanner.
 - Feature 4: On the driver side, the application generates a QR code that is to be scanned by the passengers.
-- Feature 5: The application provide users with all available information surrounding the SafeRide service.
+- Feature 5: The application provides users with all available information surrounding the SafeRide services.
 This includes pick-up stations, working hours, the radius the drivers must follow, and more.
 - Feature 6: The application provides users with the status of the drivers.
 This information includes whether the driver is at their designated station or out on a trip.
-If the driver is out on a trip, the application displays an estimate of how long the driver would need to be back at the station to the next passengers.
+If the driver is out on a trip, the application displays an estimate of how long the driver would need to be back at the station for the next passengers.

 ## Installation